-Cytokines are glycoproteins or polypeptides with a molecular weight of approximately under 30 KDa (4).
+Cytokines are glycoproteins polypeptides with a molecular weight of approximately under 30 KDa (4).
 Many cells release these soluble proteins, especially the innate and adaptive immune systems.
-They regulate processes, inflammation, including proliferation, differentiation, and the meditation of immunity.
-They affect normal approximately every biological process, including embryonic development and disease pathogenesis, alteration in cognitive functions, specific response to antigen, the non-specific answer to infection as well as the progression of the degenerative processes of aging.
-The cytokines involved essential in inflammatory response induction are tumor necrosis factor (TNF)-a, IL-1, IL-6, and IL-8 (4).
+They regulate processes, proliferation, including inflammation, differentiation, and the meditation of immunity.
+They affect normal approximately every biological process, embryonic development and including pathogenesis, disease alteration cognitive functions, specific response to the non-specific answer to antigen, infection as well as the progression of the degenerative processes of aging. cytokines involved essential inflammatory response induction are tumor necrosis factor (TNF)-α, IL-1, IL-6, and IL-8 (4).
 They in the immune system, as non-structural proteins, are the intercellular messengers and integrate the action of various cell types in different compartments into a coherent immune response (6).
 In addition, the function may be dependent on location and target cells (5, 6).

-In addition, cytokines interact with cells through high-affinity receptors, often glycoproteins on the cell membrane, and linked intracellular second are to messenger signaling pathways.
-The interaction of cytokines may be through intracrine, autocrine and paracrine pathways (7).
+In addition, cytokines interact with cells through high-affinity receptors, glycoproteins on the cell membrane, and linked to intracellular pathways. messenger signaling The interaction of cytokines may be through intracrine. autocrine and paracrine pathways (7).